 Vacancies in chapter total are not created by granting alumnae status to undergraduate members except when a member organization is re-establishing.

-Please note certain College Panhellenic policies and best practices are further explained in the Resolved to Educate documents provided on the NPC website in the "Resources" section.
+Note: Certain College Panhellenic policies and best practices are further explained in the Resolved to Educate documents provided on the NPC website in the "Resources" section.